microsoft/ivy/doc/examples/list_reverse.md

 given below.
 If we try to prove it directly with Z3, however, we get following error message:

-    # error: The verification condition is not in logic epr.
+    # error: The verification condition is not in the fragment FAU.
     #
-    # Note: the following interpreted functions occur over variables:
-    #   relation <=(V0:idx,V1:idx)
-    #   function +(V0:idx,V1:idx) : idx
-    #   function -(V0:idx,V1:idx) : idx
-    #   relation <(V0:idx,V1:idx)
-    #   relation =(V0:idx,V1:idx)
+    # An interpreted symbol is applied to a universally quantified variable:
+    # list_reverse2.ivy: line 217: X:idx + Y
+    # list_reverse2.ivy: line 149: The quantified variable is Y:idx

-The problem here is that, after expanding the definition of `rev`, we have arithmetic applied to universally quantified variables, which puts us outside the decidable fragment.
+In the negated VC, a property to prove occurs negatively.
+Thus, the existential quantifier above becomes a universal.
+When unfolding the definition of `rev` below, we get the interpreted arithmetic operator `+` applied to the universal variable `Y` which puts us outside the decidable fragment.
+In fact, if we tried to force Ivy to check this with `complete=fo`, we would find that Z3 produces an inconclusive result.
 To avoid, this, we will apply some tactics.

 ```
         proof